mhlabs/tech-blog/cart-cam/post.md

 #### Fundamental decisions
 Firstly I had to decide where to do the inference - on the edge or in the cloud.
 There are solutions for this that can run on the Pi, but that would tie this feature to the hardware.
 What if I want to move it to a less performant hardware or integrate it in our mobile apps?

-The only benefit I could see for running it on the Raspberry Pi would be that it'd probably be faster since it would be fewer roundtrips to the cloud.
+The only benefit I could see for running it on the Raspberry Pi would be that it'd probably be faster since it would be fewer round trips to the cloud.

-With extensibility in mind I decided to make the edge device dumb and literally just capture the image and upload to the cloud.
+With extensibility in mind I decided to make the edge device dumb and literally just capture the image and upload to the cloud and handle the AI there.

 #### Authentication
 At Mathem we use Cognito User Pools for authentication.
 Since the UI for this this device is just a bump sensor we need to perform a headless login.
 I perform this the same way as you do [headless authentication](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) to your WiFi network, but with a custom file in the boot partition, `mh-credentials.json`: